-I opened up the blog for questions last week and got an interesting one from Frank:
+I opened up the blog for questions last week and got an interesting one from Frank about editors who write:

 Why is my social media filled with juvenile editors, agents, and art directors pimping their own books?
 Is this unethical as they are on salary or commission to help sell and promote the books they work on with their clients?
 I hardly see them promoting for anyone but themselves.
 What is this saying to those clients and anyone else trying to get published?
 This seems backwards (and gross).

 Now, there’s a lot to this question.
-Remember that I was once a literary agent with a book of my own to hawk.
+Remember that I was once part of the “agents who write” club.
 So I don’t know if I can get on board with some of the more judgmental language here (“pimping,” “backwards,” “gross,” etc.).
 But I’m sure a lot of aspiring writers have seen this and wondered about it, so I thought I’d take a stab at my experience with this particular perspective.

 The great fallacy about modern publishing is that it’s anybody but the author’s job to promote a book.
 As some of you know, for the most part, a book will only get limited promotional assistance from the publisher.
 It is, largely, a writer’s job to promote their own work.
 In fact, a writer’s “platform” (or ability to reach potential customers, online and through other channels) is a large part of any acquisitions conversation these days.
 So an agent’s, editor’s, art director’s, etc. actual job is to get the book where it needs to go in the publication process, but not necessarily to sell it once it is released.
 That job goes to the marketing department and the reseller who has purchased the book to sell to customers.
 Everyone benefits if it sells well, but, really, promoting the book is primarily the creator’s place.